 An annual chance to see high-quality works from a roll call of Austrian galleries.
-Art Austria usually features the new and upcoming, established stars, and even items from before we had money to buy them with.
+Art Austria features the new and upcoming alongside established stars of the art world.

 - Works by local and international artists